|OIE emailed tax information to students and scholars in late February 2021|

 Tax obligations for students and scholars with any US-based financial support may be reduced or modified by tax treaty agreements between nations.
 For additional information on tax treaties, read the IRS Publication 901 (.pdf).
 When using this guide, be sure to look in the correct section; either “Professors, Teachers and Researchers” or “Students and Apprentices,” as is relevant to your situation.

-In addition to the seasonal services mentioned above, OIE staff can provide general guidance and reference information regarding taxation in the US.
+OIE provides this general information regarding taxation in the US to assist students and scholars with complying with tax obligations while in the US.
 However, OIE staff can not provide individual tax advice or guidance.
-Tax agencies, such as the IRS, or certified tax advisers and accountants may be consulted for further information.
+Tax agencies, such as the IRS, or certified tax advisers and accountants may need to be consulted for further information.